milvus-io/bootcamp/solutions/video_similarity_search/object_detection/README.md

   > /data
   >
-  > Return the object images.
+  > Return the object image by path.
+  >
+  > /video/getVideo
+  >
+  > Return the video by path.
   >
   > /progress
   >